-Some people live long and full lives with mild valvular problems and never require surgery.
-But once a heart valve begins to affect the heart’s ability to pump blood, it is likely to require a repair or replacement.
+Some people live long and full lives with mild valvular problems and never need surgery.
+But once a heart valve begins to affect the heart’s ability to pump blood, it's likely to require a repair or replacement.

 Treatment for valve disease will include a plan to: